What is a “codex”, you ask? Good question. In simplest terms, it’s a book.

 The Codex Sinaiticus is named after the Monastery of Saint Catherine, Mount Sinai, where it had been preserved until the middle of the nineteenth century.
 The principal surviving portion of the Codex, comprising 347 leaves, is now held by the British Library.
 A further 43 leaves are kept at the University Library in Leipzig.
 Parts of six leaves are held at the National Library of Russia in Saint Petersburg.
 Further portions remain at Saint Catherine’s Monastery.

 It’s amazing to think that such a priceless treasure could exist in pieces, divided up among so many institutions.
-The sad reality is the result of the tumultuous history of Western and Middle Eastern civilizations since the mid-1800s, but prior to that, it was housed as a single volume in St. Catherine’s Monastery in Egypt.
+That sad reality is the result of the tumultuous history of Western and Middle Eastern civilizations since the mid-1800s.
+Prior to that, it was housed as a single volume in St. Catherine’s Monastery in Egypt.

-We can’t go into its amazing history here, but I encourage you to browse the website and read the many specifics of its history and composition when you have a minute.
+We can’t go into the Codex’s amazing history here, but I encourage you to browse the website and read the many specifics of its history and composition when you have a minute.
 The website includes digitized pictures of every single page and fragment of the great book.

-One final note.
-The Codex Sinaticus contains a complete New Testament (27 books) and approximately half of the 46 books of the Old Testament.
-It also contains two additional ancient writings added as an appendix, which indicates that these two works (the Epistle of Barnabas and the Shepherd of Hermas) were venerated as holy writings but were not considered inspired works and so were not included in what the early church considered the text of the Bible.
+One final note: Codex Sinaticus contains a complete New Testament (27 books) and approximately half of the 46 books of the Old Testament.
+It also contains two additional ancient writings added as an appendix, which indicates that these two works (the Epistle of Barnabas and the Shepherd of Hermas) were venerated as holy writings but were not considered inspired works.
+They were not included in what the early church considered the text of the Bible.
 That is of great significance in that it shows the role of the Church itself in selecting the books to be included in the canon of scripture.

 One very important use